Amazon Prime News: 2-Hour Beer & Wine Delivery In Cincinnati & Columbus

 — 10TV.com (@10TV) March 15, 2017

 It was in May of last year that Prime Now was introduced to Columbus with two-hour delivery of consumer goods and groceries for members with a Prime subscription.
 At the same time, Amazon.com Inc. also started to offer one-hour delivery – for a fee – to Prime members in Seattle.
 In Seattle, a number of alcohol products were a part of the delivery service from the time it started.
-It was not until December, however, that alcoholic products started to rollout in other cities as well.
+It was not until December, however, that alcoholic products started to roll out in other cities as well.

 Amazon.com Inc. is following in the footsteps of Columbus startup Refill which Columbus-based Alcohol Deliveries LLC produced.
 The Columbus startup Refill has operated as the fastest growing app for local liquor stores who sell spirits, wine, beer, and snacks.
-Notably, there was also an app called Drizly.com launched in Boston which also provided locals with the option of having a variety of alcohol based products delivered to them.
+Notably, there was also an app called Drizly.com launched in Boston which also provided locals with the option of having a variety of alcohol-based products delivered to them.

 Amazon Prime Now delivering alcohol in Cincinnati https://t.co/Ou4SS3lnZC pic.twitter.com/XUEaHd5cIk